 Transformative discoveries happen when we work across disciplines to solve problems.
 At ABRCMS, we strongly encourage students in engage in multi-disciplinary research.
 However, due to the large number of student presentations, all abstracts are required to align with a single scientific discipline and sub-discipline.
 This allows for the abstract to be assigned to the appropriate reviewers and on-site judges.

 a.
-Biochemistry - The study of the chemical substances and vital processes occurring in living organisms.
+Biochemistry - The study of molecules and the cellular processes in which they participate in living organisms.

 b.
 Biomolecules - The study of any organic molecule that is an essential part of a living organism.